selkamand/r-portable-mac/README.md

 # README #

+### Important Note
+This software works on Catalina.
+It will not work if using Big Sur.

 ### What is this repository for? ###

 This repo is derived from: https://github.com/ColumbusCollaboratory/electron-quick-start which includes the file R-Portable-Mac/bin/R that tells R to use local paths  (incl. the local libraries).